 Read more: Safety Rules

 - Health.
-By default, you will be neutralized by the first hit to your torso or the second hit to any other body parts
+By default, you will be neutralized by the first hit.

 - People may have armor - depending on armour class, they can take many or infinite hits before going down